Text Features: Definition, Examples, and How to Use Them

 The index is a list that consists of all ideas, names, and subjects of written work to help readers easily find where they are located in the text.
 The purpose of an index is not only to list the content but also to analyze it.
 It is found at the end of the text.

-Indexes are not only found at the back of books but also in reports, atlases, art collections, maps, and online databases to make navigation to specific words and phrases easily.
+Indexes are not only found at the back of books but also in reports, atlases, art collections, maps, and online databases to make navigation to specific words and phrases easy.

 In online publications clicking the index directs you straight to the text.
 Indexes should be arranged alphabetically and should not include all words and phrases in the text.